shashwat33/BITFINEX/README.md

 # Getting Started with Create React App

-use npm i to install all the dependencies
+use npm i to install all the dependencies.\
-STEP 1- open this link in your browser(https://cors-anywhere.herokuapp.com/https://api-pub.bitfinex.com/v2/tickers?symbols=ALL)
+STEP 1- open this link in your browser(https://cors-anywhere.herokuapp.com/https://api-pub.bitfinex.com/v2/tickers?symbols=ALL).\
-STEP 2- click the button(request temporary access to the demo server) for accessing the data STEP 3- use npm start to run the app in development mode and open(http://localhost:3000)to view it in browser
+STEP 2- click the button(request temporary access to the demo server) for accessing the data .\
+STEP 3- use npm start to run the app in development mode and open(http://localhost:3000)to view it in browser